Learn how to repair and waterproof swimming pools with Sani-Tred.

 From a pool design nerd perspective, I have really wrestled with how to get the plumbing to better mimic a normal in-ground pool. we started out with a few assumptions: a pool made of a container could move a little bit relative to the earth around it when it wasn’t filled with water, and the plumbing might move or might break. (more…)

 Tim Beer of Courtim Coatings in Goshen, Indiana was recently approached by a local public swimming pool whose surge pit was leaking and in desperate need of repair.
 A surge or balance pit is used to pump water displaced by swimmers back into a swimming pool to maintain a constant level.
-Tim first cleaned the entire pit, and then applied PermaFlex to prime the concrete.
+For the swimming pool surge tank repair, Tim first cleaned the entire pit and then applied PermaFlex to prime the concrete.
 He then used our Liquid Rubber Base (LRB) to seal all cracks and orifices.
 Finally, he used PermaFlex to top coat the pool.
-With minimal downtime, the pool was ready for continued use with no leaks.
+With our concrete repair products and minimal downtime, the pool was ready for continued use with no leaks.

 With Memorial Day right around the corner, many homeowners will scratch their heads about the proper fix that they need for that ugly old backyard swimming pool.
 You may be in the same situation . . . cracks, leaks and a host of other issues.